JacksonO123/simulationjs-v2/README.md

 # SimulationJS v2

 SimulationJS is a graphics library with simple easy to use APIs.
-Version 2 hopes to improve 3d graphics and boost performance by using webgpu under the hood.
+Version 2 hopes to improve 2d/3d graphics and boost performance by using webgpu or webgl2 under the hood.

 Watch a quick demo